thewmh/wizardunicorn.ninja/frontend-masters/hard-parts-js.md

 ### Web APIs & Promises Example: Microtask Queue

-When finally, all of the code in the global scope has executed, the Event Loop checks the Callback and Microtask Queue(s) for additional tasks waiting to be run. `fetch` placed the Network Reques into the Microtask Queue, which is where the Event Loop first checks for tasks, which then triggers the `.then`.
+When finally, all of the code in the global scope has executed, the Event Loop checks the Callback and Microtask Queue(s) for additional tasks waiting to be run. `fetch` placed the Network Request into the Microtask Queue, which is where the Event Loop first checks for tasks, which then triggers the `.then`.
 Finally, the Event Loop is able to reach the Callback Queue which contains the `setTimeout`.
 So while the `setTimeout` function was called first, it in fact gets run last because of the order of the Call Stack, Event Loop, Microtask Queue, and Callback Queue(s).
 Any function that is attached to a promise object gets stored in the Microtask Queue, which is the first Queue that the JavaScript Event Loop checks, before the Callback Queue.

 ### Promises and Asynchronous Q&A